lumeland/lume.land/docs/getting-started/command-line.md

 order: 2
 ---

+${toc}

-These examples assume that you have installed Lume as the `lume` executable:
+The following examples assume that you have installed Lume as the `lume`
+executable:

 ## Build the site